Southeast Asia·Cambodia·Updated May 3, 2026

 What scams target tourists in Siem Reap?

-The most frequently reported tourist scams in Siem Reap are Tuk-Tuk Driver Closed Temple Scam, Angkor Wat Fake Ticket, Angkor Pass Tout, with 5 classified as high severity.
+The most frequently reported tourist scams in Siem Reap are Tuk-Tuk Driver Closed Temple Scam, Tuk-Tuk Driver Overcharging and Commission Loop, Angkor Wat Fake Ticket.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Lombok and Palawan.
+Similar patterns are also documented in Kuala Lumpur and Palawan.

 Are taxis safe in Siem Reap?